Community Redevelopment

 The Red Wing HRA is accepting applications for its AHTF Homebuyers Assistance Program.

 Funding for this program is made available through the Red Wing Affordable Housing Trust Fund (AHTF).
 The AHTF Memorandum approved by the HRA and City has a preference for funding opportunities for workforce housing, which means at least one member of the applying household must be employed as full-time to be eligible for this loan.
-For the Year 2021, the allocation shall be $63,000.

 The purpose of the program is to assist low and moderate-income workforce families with the purchase of affordable housing in the City of Red Wing.
 This program will provide financial assistance to households who have income at or below 115% of the area median income.
 Eligible households can receive up to $9,000 for homebuyer assistance based on need.
 The applicant must have at least $1,000 of their own equity in the home purchase.